m4c0/m4c0-stl/README.md

   provides the same signature but it is compatible with static linkage.
 Mainly used in iOS/OSX to avoid codesigning MoltenVK independently.

+## Third-party code

+This is a list of code that is included as-is under a different license:

+* `droid-main/src/glue` - distributed under the terms of the NOTICE file contained in that directory